 4 But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law,

 5 to redeem those who were under the law, that we might receive the adoption as sons.

 6 And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, “Abba, Father!”

-Like the gracious father of the prodigal son, God is always waiting and looking forward to be gracious to his prodigal children or backsliders who repent and return to Him to lavish them with extravagant love, to give them a warm, tender and affectionate welcome or reception, and to fully restore to them all His blessings they have squandered in prodigal living.
+Like the gracious father of the prodigal son, God is always waiting and looking forward to being compassionate to his prodigal children or backsliders who repent and return to Him to lavish them with extravagant love, to give them a warm, tender, and affectionate welcome or reception, and to fully restore to them all His blessings they have squandered in extravagant living.

 God is waiting to be gracious to you, to restore you, and to lavish you with great love and mercy.
 Let nothing hold or keep you back.